alk-language/Alk-IDE/README.md

 ## How to set up

-#### Since ALKA-47 is still a work in-progress there are still no available executable to download, that means you will have to compile the code by yourself or run directly the python script.
+#### Since ALKA-47 is still a work in-progress there are still no available executable to download, that means you will have to compile the source code by yourself or run directly the python script.

 ## (Windows/MacOS)